Ayt777/TEPEF/README.md

 No non-standard hardware required.

 ### Software requirements
-The code has been tested on the following systems:
+The code has been tested on the following system:
 * Linux: Ubuntu 20.04

 <details>